 Get a short-term rental business licence

-If you intend to operate a short-term rental accommodation, you must hold a valid a business licence and display your licence number in any listings advertising your rental.
+To operate a short-term rental, you must display your business licence number in any listings advertising your rental.
 The licence and fee is renewed and paid annually.

 - Check the eligibility requirements, below.